 SUSAN FLANAGAN, AUTHOR

 Susan Flanagan’s comedic novel Supermarket Baby is winner of the 2019 Percy Janes First Novel Award.
-She worked with author Edward Riche to complete the third draft.
 Susan’s previous unpublished novel, Forty-eight Degrees, received Honourable Mention in the Writers’ Federation of Nova Scotia’s 25th annual Atlantic Writing Competition.

-This year the Romance Writers of NL awarded Susan 2nd place in February’s 50 Ways to Love your Lover contest for her piece, Berry Picking with Layla.
+The Romance Writers of NL awarded Susan second place in 2019’s 50 Ways to Love your Lover contest for her piece, Berry Picking with Layla.
 Susan also gained an Honourable Mention in the Royal City Literary Arts Society’s Write on contest for What a Dragonfly Taught me (April 2019).

 Susan has worked as a freelance journalist (BJ, King’s College, NS, 1991) in St. John’s, NL for more than 25 years.
 Her written works have appeared in Canadian Geographic, National Geographic (maps), Canadian Running, Newfoundland Quarterly, The Hockey News, Noia News, Doctors’ Review, Atlantic Progress, Atlantic Business, Saltscapes, Labrador Life, SOAR and Mariner Magazine, among others.